 The College Station, Tomball, and The Woodlands clinics also offers pesticide-free, guaranteed home lice treatment and prevention products.

 With 330 clinics in 35 countries, Lice Clinics of America is the world’s largest network of professional lice treatment centers.
-AirAllé has treated more than 500,000 cases of head lice around the world, with a success rate better than 99 percent.
+The AirAllé medical device has treated more than 800,000 cases of head lice around the world with a success rate better than 99 percent.

 To learn more or to schedule an appointment, visit https://texasliceremovalclinic.com, email email@example.com, or call College Station (855) 464-8688, Tomball (832) 648-1619, or The Woodlands (832) 957-0373.